Special Education Secondary Transition

 - have satisfactory records of attendance and conduct; and

 - complete a transition assessment(s) that measures, at a minimum postsecondary readiness in the areas of postsecondary education and training; employment; independent living; and community involvement.

 The AAD does not effect a student’s least restrictive environment but rather, provides guidance related to rigorous standards-based instruction.
-An overview webinar is available to learn more about the policy and implementation.
+View the below webinars to learn more about the policy and implementation.